Norm-Reeves/windows-powershell-setupdealerbuilt/README.md

 # windows-powershell-setupdealerbuilt

 Windows Executable GUI tool for creating .rdp shortcut files for selectable servers at selectable path.
-The .exe is compiled from a .ps1 file that calls on.NET assembly language to generate a VisualBasic form.
-These languages are all natively installed and referencable within Windows OS as they are the programming language of most windows applications.
+The .exe is compiled from a .ps1 file that calls on .NET assembly language to generate a VisualBasic form.
+These languages are all natively installed and referencable within Windows OS.

 Initial release intended for internal IT usage with goal of future automation as part of a seamless onboarding process.

 Next markup: